 If you are a commercial trucker, it is wise to use best practices and avoid using anything that can take your eyes off the road or cause you to drive recklessly.

 If you have been hit by a commercial truck and are looking for information about your legal rights after an accident, you've come to the right place.
-Give the board certified attorneys at VB a call.
+Give the experienced attorneys at VB a call.
 We will give you a free confidential case evaluation and provide you with the advice you need to recover from your injuries and move forward with your life.
 Call us 24-7 at 877.724.7800 or fill out a contact form on our website.